3. Masterclass & Festival Ensemble

 "Gauthier Dance" debuted in 2015 at the Jacob's Pillow Festival, one of the largest and most prestigious dance events in North America, where they performed works from their repertoire of more than an impressive 40 works

-Alena Walentin is known as one of the most versatile young flutists who have an international career as a soloist, chamber musician and guest flute with leading orchestras.
+Alena Walentin is known as one of the most versatile young flutists and has an international career as a soloist, chamber musician and guest flutist with leading orchestras.

-She often performs as a workshop leader, jury member, chamber music teacher and is professor of flute and chamber music at several leading institutions, such as the Royal Conservatoire Den Haag and the Royal Conservatorie Birmingham.
+She often appears as a workshop leader, adjudicator, chamber music teacher and is a professor of flute and chamber music at several leading institutions, such as the Royal Conservatoire in The Hague and the Royal Birmingham Conservatoire.

-We know how important it is to stand out with your own voice and present your own musical ideas.
-Therefore, all participants are given the opportunity to perform solo during the festival, where concerts are held every afternoon under the title 'Young Masters'.
-Each contestant receives coaching and holds rehearsals with Joanna Zathey before their performance.
+We know how important it is to stand out with your own voice and present your own artistic ideas.
+Therefore, all participants are given the opportunity to perform solo during the festival, both instrumental and ballet participants, where in the days leading up to the festival concerts are held under the title 'Young Masters'.
+Each participant receives coaching and holds rehearsals with Karla Haltenwagner before their performance.

 A new and important initiative at our Masterclass & Festival Ensemble are the concerts that Møn Sommerkoncert holds in collaboration with festivals and concert series in Denmark and abroad.
-As part of the Festival Ensemble, you have the chance to be selected to perform the repertoire you have worked with during your participation in our Masterclasses, as well as with solo repertoire.
+As part of the Festival Ensemble, you have the chance to be selected to perform with your repertoire you have worked with during your participation in our Masterclasses, and in some cases also with solo repertoire.

 Requirements for the applicant:

-A technical skill and musical capacity corresponding to conservatory level.
+A technical ability and artistic capacity corresponding to post conservatory level.

-Within the age group 15 years to 30 years
+Within the age group 18 years to 30 years (In special cases, a dispensation for age can be granted)

 We look forward to receiving your application and hearing you play and experience you dancing!